 The Substance Abuse and Mental Health Services Administration provides this directory of Behavioral Health Treatment Services Locator.
 The directory is divided into subcategories according the type of substance abuse.
 To find a mental health facility or program, use the Mental Health Treatment Facility Locator from the US Department of Health and Human Services.
 This locator includes public, private (both for-profit and non-profit) and Department of Veterans Affairs’ facilities.
 Choose “Select Services” to specify treatment approach, insurance accepted, preferred language, age groups served and more.

-Substance Abuse Supplies: Information about financial assistance with substance abuse medications, supplies, related health care items and services can be found at the Get Prescription Help (Partnership for Prescription Assistance).
+Substance Abuse Supplies: Information about financial assistance with substance abuse medications, supplies, related health care items and services can be found at the Medicine Assistance Tool (MAT.org).

 Free and Reduced Cost Clinics: Use this directory to search over 300 free and reduced cost clinics across North Carolina by location, hours of operation, insurance accepted (private, Medicaid, uninsured etc.) and type of service provided.
 Choose “Behavioral Health” from the Services menu.